 About the Major

 The department offers several FYS courses especially designed for first-year students.
 First-year students may also be admitted to many other department courses; please check individual listings for details.
-ENGL130 is a writing course intended for students whose native language is not English, but it is also open to others.
+ENGL130 The English Essay is a writing course intended for students whose native language is not English, but it is also open to others.

-A major program consists of the gateway course, Ways of Reading (ENGL201) and three overlapping sets of coursesrequirements, concentration, and electives.
+A major program consists of the gateway course, Ways of Reading (ENGL201) and three overlapping sets of courses: requirements, concentration, and electives.

-- Required Courses: In addition to ENGL 201: Ways of Reading, one course in Literary History I, one course in Literary History II, one course in Literatures of Difference, and one Theory course are required.
-Fuller descriptions are available on the Department website.
+- Required Courses: In addition to ENGL201 Ways of Reading, one course in literary history I, one course in literary history II, one course in literatures of difference, and one theory course are required.
+Fuller descriptions are available on the department web site.

 The English Department encourages its majors to consider the valuable experience of study abroad.
 Since 1990 the English Department has sponsored a Spring Semester Study Abroad program at the University of Sussex in Brighton, England.
 The program is limited to a select group of English majors who study with regular Sussex students for two full British terms, earning five Wesleyan credits.
 Sussex courses may be counted toward department requirements.
 Students pay Wesleyan tuition and receive Wesleyan financial aid.

-Students may also wish to consider enrolling in study abroad programs at any of the many universities across the globe open to visitors from schools in the U.S. English majors who wish to study abroad outside the Sussex program should discuss their plans with their advisors as early as possible.
+Students may also wish to consider enrolling in study-abroad programs at any of the many universities across the globe open to visitors from schools in the U.S. English majors who wish to study abroad outside the Sussex program should discuss their plans with their advisors as early as possible.
 Particular care in planning to complete the major must be taken if a student wishes to study abroad for an entire year and/or if the student is a double major.
 English majors considering study abroad should keep in mind the following guidelines:

-- Written pre-approval of the proposed course of study abroad must be obtained by the student's departmental advisor.
+- Written preapproval of the proposed course of study abroad must be obtained by the student's departmental advisor.

 - Portfolio review may be required for some programs.

-- Up to 3 credits taken abroad—or 5 credits from the Sussex program--may count toward the major.
+- Up to 3 credits taken abroad—or 5 credits from the Sussex program—may count toward the major.
 With the exception of courses taken at Sussex, courses taken in study abroad may not apply toward the required courses in the English major.

 The bachelor's degree with honors in English is awarded on the basis of an outstanding academic record and an honors thesis written during the senior year.
 Students are eligible to write a critical thesis if they have an average of 91.7 in the courses counting toward the major (at least six courses by the end of the junior year) and have completed a substantial research paper in a departmental course designated research or research option.
-Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received As in at least two writing courses.
+Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received an A- or better in at least two creative writing courses that count toward the major.
 A detailed description of the process for earning honors can be found on the department website.